My Dinner

 warming the eggs for eierlikör

 1. Heat the ingredients in a water bath - while whisking continuously.
 The water bath will allow the mixture to heat evenly.
 The temperature should not exceed 70°C or 158°F, as otherwise the egg will start to cook.
-You can best check the temperature with a cooking thermometer.
+You can best check the temperature with a cooking thermometer (affiliate link).

 2. Pour in the rum slowly.
 Mix continuously until the Eierlikör starts to become creamy.
 This should take approximately 5-7 minutes.